martingruenbacher/voicerecognitionBot/README.md

 # voicerecognitionBot
-voicerecognition bot written mainly in python3
+voicerecognition bot mainly written in python3

 Should be able to tell you the actual weather, time and day.
+Also you can ask for wikipedia articles an get it read to you by Fiona.
 Further operations are coming soon.